AirshipCMS/Docs/02-Quickstart-Guide.md

-Set up your first site with Airship CMS.
+Follow this Quickstart Guide for setting up your first site with Airship CMS.
 Not ready to create a site yet?
-Just create a login, and try out the Developer Workflow and CLI using one of our Open Source Demo Sites.
+Just create a Free login, and try out the Developer Workflow and CLI tools using one of our Open Source Demo Sites.

 ---

 ## 1. Start a Project.
 1. Sign up for a free Airship account to access the _Airship CMS Developer Portal_.
-[IMAGE - SKYPORT]
 2. Check your email to verify your account, then log in to the _Airship CMS Developer Portal_.
-[IMAGE - EMAIL]
 3. Create your First Site.
-[IMAGE - CREATE SITE INPUTS]
-4. After a few minutes, your site will be ready, and you can login to your site's Airship CMS admin panel.
-[IMAGE - YOUR SITE IS READY]
+4. After a few minutes, you will receive a notification that your site is ready, and you can log in to your site's Airship CMS admin panel.

 Links:
 - Airship CMS Developer Portal

 ## 2. Build your Schema in Airship CMS.
-1. **Sketch a Plan.** Before you start setting up pages and collections, sketch a sitemap of key pages, collections, and data on each page and collection in your project.
+1. **Sketch a Plan.** Before you start setting up anything in the CMS, sketch a sitemap of key pages, collections, and data on each page and collection in your project.
 2. **Set up Collections.** In the Airship CMS admin panel, create the pages and collections for your project and define the dynamic datafields needed for each Page and Collection.
-Remember that any datafield that you define directly maps to a piece of content or a value that the Content Creator can update.
+Any datafield that you create directly maps to a piece of content or a value that the Content Creator can update.
-3. **Create Relationships.** If you add the **Related** datafield type to a page or collection, you are able to create `one-to-many` relationships between pages and collections in your site.
+3. **Create Relationships.** When you add a **Related** datafield to a page or collection, this sets up the framework to create `one-to-many` relationships between pages and collections in your project.
-4. **Add Content.** Add some placeholder content to each page field on your pages, and add placeholder items in each collection.
+4. **Add Content.** Add some placeholder content to each page field on your pages, and add items with placeholder content to each collection.

 Links:
 - Demo Use Cases